kenshoo/baseimage-docker-centos/README.md

 <a name="login_docker_exec"></a>
 ### Login to the container, or running a command inside it, via `docker exec`

-You can use the `docker exec` tool on the Docker host OS to login to any container that is based on baseimage-docker.
+You can use the `docker exec` tool on the Docker host OS to login to any container that is based on baseimage-docker-centos.
 You can also use it to run a command inside a running container. `docker exec` works by using Linux kernel system calls.

 Here's how it compares to [using SSH to login to the container or to run a command inside it](#login_ssh):

  * Pros
    * Does not require running an SSH daemon inside the container.
    * Does not require setting up SSH keys.
-   * Works on any container, even containers not based on baseimage-docker.
+   * Works on any container, even containers not based on baseimage-docker-centos.
  * Cons
    * If the `docker exec` process on the host is terminated by a signal (e.g. with the `kill` command or even with Ctrl-C), then the command that is executed by `docker exec` is *not* killed and cleaned up.
 You will either have to do that manually, or you have to run `docker exec` with `-t -i`.
    * Requires privileges on the Docker host to be able to access the Docker daemon.
 Note that anybody who can access the Docker daemon effectively has root access.